Interpretable Network Propagation with Application to Expanding the Repertoire of Human Proteins that Interact with SARS-CoV-2: Methods

-Let $K$ denote the regularized Laplacian matrix $(I + \alpha\tilde{L})^{-1}$.
+Let $K$ denote the RL matrix $(I + \alpha\tilde{L})^{-1}$.
 We remind the reader that the RL algorithm ranks proteins based on diffusion scores that associate a node $u$ in the network with a diffusion score $s(u)$, where $s(u) = \sum_{v\in P} K_{uv}$, where $v$ ranges over the set $P$ of all SARS-CoV-2 interactors.
-We sought to identify the experimentally determined interactors that contributed the most to the predicted diffusion scores.
-This analysis is important for tracing the provenance of computational predictions to their experimental sources~\cite{2013-plos-biol-anton-kasif-combrex,2020-kasif-roberts-knowledge-networks}.
+For every protein $u$, we sorted the proteins in $P$ in decreasing order of the values of $K_{uv}$, where $v$ ranged over $P$.
+In the manner, we ranked the experimentally determined interactors that in decreasing order of their contributions to each node's diffusion score.
+This analysis is important for tracing the provenance of computational predictions to their experimental sources~\citep{2020-plos-bio-kasif-roberts-reproducible-trace}.

-We considered the sub-matrix of $K$ where every column represented one of the 332 SARS-CoV-2 interactors and every row corresponded to one of the top 332 proteins identified by the RL algorithm.
-In this submatrix, each value $K_{uv}$ quantifies the diffusion between a given \sarstwo interactor in column $v$ and a top-ranking protein in row $u$.
-We replaced each element in row $u$ and column $v$ by the value $K_{uv}/s(u)$, i.e., the fractional contribution of a \sarstwo interactor to the overall score for top-ranking protein $u$.
-We performed hierarchical clustering on both the rows and columns of this matrix using Pearson's correlation as the similarity measure and average linkage.
-We manually identified eight biclusters and validated this selection with tests for enrichment of GO biological processes.